berndporr/iir1/README.md

 filters.
 Butterworth / Chebyshev offer also low/high/band-shelves with specified passband gain and 0dB gain in the stopband.

+The frequencies can either be analogue ones against the sampling rate or as normalised frequencies between 0..1/2 where 1/2 is the Nyquist frequency.
+Note that normalised frequencies are simply f = F/Fs and are in units of 1/samples.
+Internally the library works with normalised frequencies and the setup commands simply divide by the sampling rate if given.
+Thus there setup() methods for analogue frequencies with a sampling rate and setup methods for normalised frequencies:
+1. Specify the sampling rate and the analogue cutoff frequency
+2. Specify the normalised frequency in 1/samples between f = 0..1/2 where 1/2 = Nyquist.

 See the header files in `\iir` or the documentation for the arguments of the `setup` commands.